fingerskier/ajar/lit/How to Read a Book.md

-john stuary mille; a system of logic, on libery, respresentative government, utilitarianism, the subjection of women, autobio charles darwin; the origin of species, the descent of amn, autobio charles dickens; works claude bernard; intorductino to thew sutdy of experimental medicine henry david thoureau; civil disobedience, walden karl marx; capital, the communist manifesto george elliot; adam beade, middle march
+john stuary mille; a system of logic, on libery, respresentative government, utilitarianism, the subjection of women, autobio charles darwin; the origin of species, the descent of amn, autobio charles dickens; works claude bernard; intorduction to the study of experimental medicine henry david thoureau; civil disobedience, walden karl marx; capital, the communist manifesto george elliot; adam beade, middle march